 Camera views can greatly enhance your flight simulator experience on both standalone and networked systems by providing easy view control with the press of a joystick button or the use of an assigned keyboard key sequence.
 The same joystick button or keyboard input can be assigned to multiple camera views.
 In such cases, repeated use of the assigned button or key will cycle through the assigned camera views.
 The cycle will apply to the aircraft associated with the camera view, which may be a single aircraft, a group, or all aircraft according to what you have configured.

-In addition you can use the shortcut control button/key assignments to restrict the cycle views forward and backward between identical view modes, that is, between the same virtual cockpit, 2D cockpit, or External Aircraft camera views for the currently selected aircraft.
+In addition you can use the Shortcut dialog 'Cycle Next' and 'Cycle Last' button/key assignments to cycle views forward and backward within identical viewing modes, that is, between the same virtual cockpit, 2D cockpit, or External Aircraft etc. camera views for the currently selected aircraft.